 For example, access policies can reference sets of integration flows and provide protection to the business data processed by these flows.

-An access policy is associated to a custom role (defined via SAP Cloud Platform Cockpit) and contains references to integration artifacts.
+An access policy is associated to a custom role (defined via the platform cockpit) and contains references to integration artifacts.

 The activation of access policies is done in 3 steps:

-- Define a custom role using SAP Cloud Platform Cockpit.
+- Define a custom role using the platform cockpit.

 - Define an access policy using the Web UI (Monitor section).